UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_SGT as price identifier.md

 •	This synthetic is designed as an incentivization mechanism to leverage the SGT community, our partners and the wider DeFi userbase to grow our protocol as measured by our identified Key Performance Indicator of Total Value Locked.
 •	This price identifier offers a guarantee that these options will be of value, even if this key metric is poor through the floor price mechanism, however the nature of SGT is such that the amount of value that can be locked in the protocol is potentially limitless and consequently a ceiling price is required to limit provide a cap.
 •	The methods used to calculate the dollar value of each of the collateral currencies have been chosen to adhere to previous design decisions in such calculations through UMIPs that have already been approved through our governance procedure however note the following assumptions.

+1. It is assumed that SGT is a native ERC20 token and can be priced through its deepest pool.(Uniswap TWAP)
-1. It is assumed for this purpose that 1vEth2 = 1Eth
+2. It is assumed for this purpose that 1vEth2 = 1Eth
-2. A Liquidity Token (SGT/ETH Uni-V2) is approved to be staked within the SharedStake ecosystem.
-It is recommended that any additional proposal to add liquidity tokens as approved collateral currencies are evaluated against UMIP 59 and follow those market and data sources to calculate dollar value unless there is good reason for deviance.
-Note that the calculation of the dollar value of the liquidity token occurs in the penultimate step of the UMIP (Step 5).
+3. A Liquidity Token (SGT/ETH Uni-V2) is approved to be staked within the SharedStake ecosystem.
-5.There are a variety of price identifiers for native ERC20 tokens.
+4.There are a variety of price identifiers for native ERC20 tokens.
 Calculation of the dollar value should follow the relevant UMIP where it exists, and where there is no Price Identifier UMIP, the three highest volume [ERC20]/USD* markets should be queried, and the median value used.
 •	There is no need for price processing.
 This is a snapshot based on a particular time; however, it may be useful for TVL Options holders to have oversight of the ongoing TVL and consequently the value of their options on an ongoing basis.
-There should be a dashboard developed to track the TVL of SharedStake, which will be proposed through their governance site. o	The use of dashboards was considered but rejected due to the potential for manipulation and the differences between their calculations of the values of the collateral assets and the value as determined by the relevant UMIPs in previous KPI calculations.
+There should be a dashboard developed to track the TVL of SharedStake, which will be proposed through their governance site. o	The use of dashboards was considered and I think it may be valuable to use DeFiLlama if the SharedStake team stays up to date with their additional pools.
+DeFiLlama remains versatile and willing to make quick updates for accuracy.(https://defillama.com/protocol/sharedstake)

 IMPLEMENTATION
-•	The contracts to be tracked include
-•	The total value locked is the dollar value of all three pools on SharedStake.org
+•	The total value locked is the dollar value of all five pools on SharedStake.org
 •	The dollar value of each of the contracts should be calculated using the UMIPs and guidance in the Markets and Data section.
 •	These should then be summed to obtain the total value locked (TVL) measured in dollars.
-•	The TVL as measured in dollars should then be divided by 10^9

 1. What prices should be queried for and from which markets?
 •	The dollar value of each of the contracts should be calculated using the UMIPs and guidance in the Markets and Data section.
 •	Where there is no price identifier UMIP, the price should be queried from the highest volume USD* market

-2. Pricing interval
-o	This will vary for each value, however, the relevant UMIPs provide a guide to the pricing interval for each
-3. Input processing
+2. Input processing
 o	https://github.com/SharedStake/Contracts/blob/main/stakingPools.sol can be used to view the staking contracts deployed by SharedStake.
 •	The dollar value of each contract should then be calculated using the details supplied in the Markets and Data section referencing the relevant UMIPs
 •	These should then be summed to obtain the total value locked (TVL) measured in dollars.
-4. Result processing
-o	Divide TVL by 10^9 and apply the floor and ceiling price rounding.

 Security considerations
 1. Where could manipulation occur?